vandana1302238/capstone/README.md

 -   Multi-Modal Model: Combines different types of data (text and images in this case) to make predictions or generate outputs.

 -   Resources:
-    -   GPU Used: NVIDIA-A100 40GB GPU (Dedicated).
+    -   GPU Used: NVIDIA-A100 10GB GPU (Dedicated).
-    -   Training duration 12 hours with epoch 3 and iteration 100000 per epoch
+    -   Training duration 18 hours with epoch 3 and iteration 100000 per epoch
-    -   Loss strats from 6.6 and declines to 3.4(at the 67% of epoch 3)

 # Huggingface Gradio App: